-Is a frequently asked question by both those considering entering the field and nurses who want to advance in their careers both in job status and financially.
-The demand for health care providers continues to grow and nurse practitioners, known as NPs, have taken on many of the duties once performed only by physicians.
+It is a frequently asked question by both those considering entering the field and nurses who want to advance in their careers both in job status and financially.
+The demand for health care providers continues to grow, and nurse practitioners, known as NPS, have taken on many of the duties once performed only by physicians.

 The use of nurse practitioners began in the mid-1960s in response to a nationwide shortage of physicians.
-NPs are registered nurses who are well-prepared by advanced education and clinical training to meet most of a patient’s primary health needs as well as provide some acute care.
+NPS are registered nurses who are well-prepared by advanced education and clinical training to meet most of a patient’s primary health needs as well as provide some acute care.
 Nurse practitioners work closely with physicians and care for patients of all ages in a variety of settings.
-We have looked and there are a number of on campus and distance learning options to how to become a nurse practitioner.
+We have looked, and there are several on-campus and distance learning options to how to become a nurse practitioner.

 NPs provide medical care to patients in hospitals and other healthcare facilities.
-They perform many tasks that nurses with lower level credentials, such as registered nurses, are not qualified for.
+They perform many tasks that nurses with lower-level credentials, such as registered nurses, are not qualified for.
 Their responsibilities include recording and analyzing a patient’s history, performing physical exams, ordering diagnostic tests, and prescribing physical therapy.
-Many specialties are available in the profession, including pediatric, family, adult, and geriatric care, midwifery, women’s health, neonatal care, acute care and occupational health.
-Adding these specializations to an RNs scope are worth investigating how to become a nurse practitioner.
+Many specialties are available in the profession, including pediatric, family, adult, and geriatric care, midwifery, women’s health, neonatal care, acute care, and occupational health.
+Adding these specializations to an RNs scope is worth investigating how to become a nurse practitioner.

-NPs distinguish themselves from physicians in that they focus on the person as a whole as opposed to just their injury or sickness.
-A NP will try to counsel and educate their patients on the effects their medical situation has on their loved ones as well as themselves.
+NPS distinguishes itself from physicians in that they focus on the person as a whole as opposed to just their injury or sickness.
+An NP will try to counsel and educate their patients on the effects their medical situation has on their loved ones as well as themselves.
 A rich reward for pursuing how to become a nurse practitioner.

-There are three routes you can take to become an RN, two of which do not require a bachelor’s degree, but before you can enter a NP program you will need a bachelor’s of science degree.
+There are three routes you can take to become an RN, two of which do not require a bachelor’s degree, but before you can enter an NP program, you will need a bachelor’s of science degree.

-2. Earn bachelor’s degree which takes about four years to complete.
+- Earn a bachelor’s degree, which takes about four years to complete.

-3. Earn a nursing diploma which can usually be completed in three years.
+- Earn a nursing diploma, which can usually be completed in three years.

-After completing the education requirements from an accredited nursing degree program every state requires a nurse to pass the National Council Li censure Examination, which is also called the NCLEX-RN license examination.
-Each state has its own additional requirements for censurer.
-Part of the pursuit to how become a nurse practitioner.
+After completing the education requirements from an accredited nursing degree program, every state requires a nurse to pass the National Council Licensure Examination, which is also called the NCLEX-RN license examination.
+Each state has its additional requirements for censurers—part of the pursuit of how to become a nurse practitioner.

-Earning a bachelor’s degree in nursing prepares graduates to enter a master’s degree program, which is the minimum level of education required to how become a nurse practitioner.
-Coursework in the degree program includes pharmacology, health assessment, psychiatric nursing, mental health, community health and pediatric nursing.
-Students who are already RNs can complete an accelerated RN-BSN program.
-Giving one a fast track to how become a nurse practitioner.
+Earning a bachelor’s degree in nursing prepares graduates to enter a master’s degree program, which is the minimum level of education required to how to become a nurse practitioner.
+Coursework in the degree program includes pharmacology, health assessment, psychiatric nursing, mental health, community health, and pediatric nursing.
+Students who are already RNs can complete an accelerated RN-BSN program—giving one a fast track to how to become a nurse practitioner.

-Hopefully this article has helped you know how to become a nurse practitioner Nursing is the largest health-care occupation, with more than two million jobs.
-Overall, it’s one of the 10 occupations projected to have the largest numbers of new jobs.
-NPs are in high demand to provide health promotion, health maintenance and sick-care services.
+Hopefully, this article has helped you know how to become a nurse practitioner Nursing is the largest healthcare occupation, with more than two million jobs.
+Overall, it’s one of the ten occupations projected to have the most significant numbers of new jobs.
+NPS is in high demand to provide health promotion, health maintenance, and sick-care services.
 Related Post